 Honda CR-V vs Toyota RAV4

-We’re going to compare the CR-V vs. RAV4 to show you the similarities and differences so you can determine which one is right for you and your trips around Huntington Beach, Westminster, and Orange County.
+We’re going to compare the CR-V vs. RAV4 to show you the similarities and differences so you can determine which one is right for you and your trips around the Huntington Beach, Westminster, and Orange County areas.

 Technology & Entertainment Features

 Having the right in-cabin features can really be a life saver during traffic jams during your morning commute.
 Both of these vehicles include dashboard-mounted displays that are used to select your audio entertainment.
 Both the RAV4 and CR-V include radios, auxiliary, and USB inputs for portable media devices, along with Bluetooth®.
 The Bluetooth® allows for both hands-free phone calls and even audio streaming through the respective sound systems.

 There are two components that the 2020 CR-V includes that aren’t featured with the RAV4.
 The Speed-Sensitive Volume Compensation is a feature that adjusts the audio levels during loud engine performance.
 The CR-V also includes Pandora® compatibility, which provides access to thousands of customizable internet radio stations.

 Cabin Dimensions & Cargo Space

 Each of these crossovers offers up plenty of space for their respective cabins.
 The Honda CR-V leads in overall cabin space with 105.9 cubic feet.
 The RAV4, on the other hand, has its passengers comparatively cramped at 98.9 cubic feet of cabin space.
 Not only does the CR-V have more room for its passengers, but it also has more storage space for all their stuff, too.